MeetHrishii/DBATU_University_NoticeBoard_CLI/Readme.md

 <h1>DBATU University Notice Board CLI</h1>

 A script for DBATU students.
-Automates the process of checking updates on univesity site and is easy to read.
+Automates the process of checking updates on university site and is easy to read.

 <h3>Install the required modules first.</h3>